WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-essence/index.md

 The answer to this question is critical.
 It would inspire us to create Swift macros that hit the points, tell us the boundaries of behaviors while creating Swift macros, and ultimately guide us to ship better-designed Swift macros.
-This is the essence of Swift macro.
+This is the essence of Swift Macro.

 To have this answer, we must first comprehend the problems that existing Swift language features like function, type and module have managed to solve and their limitations.
-The key to understanding Swift macro lies in this exploration.
+The key to understanding Swift Macro lies in this exploration.

 ## An Exploration of Existing Reuse Features

 TODO: Function & structured programming could be merged

-"Function" is a common concept in almost all high-level programming languages.
-Though it may have different names in different languages like subroutine, routine, subprogram or procedure, those names are sharing the same idea which is to offer reusable execution units for the programmers.
+"Function" is ubiquitos in high-level programming languages.
+They might have different names across languages — subroutine, routine, subprogram, or procedure — however, the essence remains the same: providing reusable units of execution.
 This has not been changed since the concept of function was initially brought to high-level programming languages by FORTRAN with the name "subroutine".

 TODO: An example of the FORTRAN subroutine.

-As programming evolved, people have found that programs would be better understood if:
+As programming evolved, people then have found that programs could be better understood if:

 - Variables are only accessible within the block of a control structure like the `IF` statement or loop.